sfago2024/www/content/_generated/sessions/ago-national-business-meeting.md

 04:00 PM – 05:30 PM</p>
 <h2>Description</h2>

-Join us for the updates and news from the AGO including the installation of the 2024–25 National Council and Board of Regional Councillors!
+<div class="ag87-crtemvc-hsbk"><div class="css-vsf5of"><p class="carina-rte-public-DraftStyleDefault-block">Join us for the updates and news from the AGO including the installation of the 2024–25 National Council and Board of Regional Councillors!</p></div></div>